Brand Shoutouts

 By Justin K. Sellers · 28 min read · March 6, 2026

-And that year delivered: nearly $1.5 million in revenue from a 1,000-square-foot location in Lynbrook, New York.
+That first year produced nearly $1.5 million in revenue from a 1,000-square-foot location in Lynbrook, New York, while running 25+ flavors and maintaining halal certification throughout.

 Masood Din didn't stumble into ATL Wing Spot.